-- 1. The Association's Emergency Preparedness Plan will be reviewed at least every five years.
-This review will include the Joint Health and Safety Committee. - 2.
-Staff will be trained in the disaster plan response.
+- 1. The Association's Emergency Preparedness Plan will be reviewed annually by senior management.
+The Joint Health and Safety Committee will be consulted as needed. - 2.
+Staff will be trained in the emergency preparedness response.
+New employees will read the policy as part of their orientation and then review during the annual training. - 3.
+Each person supported will have individualized information regarding emergency preparedness available in their support plan.